davidkhala/fabric-common/README.md

 - make use of npm jsrsasign
 - make use of softHSM in node-sdk
 - replace some function in query.js with system chaincode
+- What is this:
+    - chaincode package: `It is not necessary for organizations to use the same package label.`

 ## Fabric weakness
 - fabric RSA key support: